Different Types of Blockchain Nodes – A Guide

 Let’s start with a quick disclaimer.
 Remember, the following is a comprehensive list of nodes in blockchain ecosystem but it is up to each blockchain platform to choose which ones they need and which ones they don’t.
 Moreover, while certain node types have typical functions, these roles can be shifted or shared among other nodes through appropriate adjustments to client configurations or underlying node architecture.
 Ok here we go!

-A full node store the entire blockchain, enabling them to fully validate transactions and blocks against the network’s consensus rules.
+A full node store the entire blockchain, enabling them to fully validate transactions and blocks aligned with the network’s consensus rules.
 Beyond that, full nodes play a key role in propagating this data throughout the network, ensuring timely and efficient distribution of new transactions and blocks.
 Full nodes though, usually abstain from suggesting new blocks for inclusion in the blockchain.
 By running a full node, participants can independently and authoritatively verify any transaction in the blockchain’s history without relying on external references.
 This self-sufficiency ensures that the network remains decentralized and resistant to malicious actors or single points of failure.
 Ethereum’s Geth is a popular client and software implementation for running full nodes.

 Full nodes, further, play a significant role in the governance of blockchain networks.
 When protocol changes or updates are proposed, the choice of full nodes to adopt or ignore these changes becomes a powerful signal of consensus.
 By choosing to update their software in response to these proposals, full nodes effectively voice their stance, shaping the direction of the network’s evolution.
 Their role is not merely passive; full nodes actively enforce the network’s rules.
 If a majority chooses to adopt a change while others don’t, the latter may find themselves on an incompatible chain, illustrating the node’s pivotal role in realizing governance decisions.